 Credit Risk - Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-As of December 31, 2021 and 2020, the Authority's investment in the state investment pool (INVEST) was rated AAA by Standard & Poor's.
-100% of the Authority's investments in money market funds are rated AAA by Standard & Poor's and AAA by Moody's.
+As of December 31, 2022 and 2021, the Authority's investment in the state investment pool (INVEST) was rated AAA by Standard & Poor's.
+100% of the Authority's investments in U.S. government agencies and money market funds are rated AAA by Standard & Poor's and Moody's.

 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investments in a single issuer.
-As of December 31, 2021 and 2020, the Authority did not have a high concentration of investments in any one issuer.
+As of December 31, 2022 and 2021, the Authority did not have a high concentration of investments in any one issuer.